How Much Do Your Hacked Accounts Cost on the Dark Web?

 It can be scary to see the reality of the inner workings of the hacker underworld.
 And it can be disheartening to see how little your valuable information and accounts are worth.

-But you can still protect yourself and greatly decrease the likelihood of your information ending up for sale.
+But you can still protect yourself and greatly decrease the likelihood of your information being sold.

 Whenever dealing with a sensitive account that you want to protect, follow these basic guidelines:

-As with any accounts containing sensitive information, you should always create a long, varied password.
+You should always create a long, varied password for sensitive accounts.
 The degree of difficulty it takes to hack a password changes exponentially with each extra digit added.

 Never use predictable information from your life, such as your address or pet’s name.
 Aim for a password containing at least 16 digits varied with letters, numbers, and symbols.